Join our Board of Directors

 Because our work is resident-led, we are intentional in recruiting members that live within our boundaries and those with extensive experience in community development, real estate, urban planning, architectural design, communications, entrepreneurship, or finance.

 To create momentum that has a lasting impact, we hope to build a team of constituents that are capable of committing to their roles for a minimum of three years.
 And, to solidify that commitment to the people we serve, we appreciate board members and their willingness to leverage their networks to raise funds and to contribute personally.

-Typically, board members will commit to meeting for two hours, six times per year, participating in special events, and connecting the organization with much-needed resources.
+Typically, board members will commit to meeting for one hour every month and participating in special events, and connecting the organization with much-needed partnerships.